parsingphase/parsingphase.github.io/tech/LLMs/index.md

     - Environmental impacts
     - Use to defer action on genuine global issues, because "Tech will save us".
 12. LLMs cannot be accountable, and are used to obscure accountability for others.
-13. The Environmental impacts of LLMs are _at best_ unclear, and deliberately so.
+13. The environmental impacts of LLMs are _at best_ unclear, and deliberately so.
 They may already be, and likely will become, significant.
 14. LLMs, being inherently averaging, will never produce true innovation or insight; at best they can produce eccentricity, a factor of error not of novelty.
 15. By passing composite information as neutral, LLMs will always serve to propagate existing biases (sometimes through the express intent of their operators).
 16. It is not coincidence that many of the primary proponents of LLMs have atrocious political and social views; it is clear that many see them as a way to accumulate wealth and power rather than further knowledge or better society.